Rob didn’t know what he wanted to do after his A levels, his dedication has led him to a career in Podiatric Surgery

 “Surgery has always been my ultimate destination,” he says.
 “I knew it was going to be a really big challenge, and I didn’t want to take it on until I’d got a few other things out of my system, like travelling.
 I was able to do this while working as a podiatrist in the first part of my career.
 But after I’d done that I was looking for my next challenge and I knew I was ready to start pushing for that goal.”

-After seven years working as a podiatrist in the NHS in Staffordshire, he began studying for an MSc in Theory of Podiatric Surgery with Glasgow Caledonian University and Queen Mary University in Edinburgh – a distance learning course with just one week spent in Glasgow each term with lots of projects, assignments and exams.
+After seven years working as a podiatrist in the NHS in Staffordshire, he began studying for an MSc in Theory of Podiatric Surgery with Glasgow Caledonian University and Queen Margaret College Edinburgh – a distance learning course with just one week spent in Glasgow each term with lots of projects, assignments and exams.
 “I worked extremely hard on this course”, he recalls.
 “My employer kindly gave me study leave and also helped financially by providing some funding for my study”.

 Whilst completing the surgery course he moved to a new role in Derbyshire – what he describes as a foot in the door for a podiatric surgery department.
 Sure enough, when he finished his Masters a job came available in a trainee post in podiatric surgery.
 A lot of the learning here was done under the supervision of consultant surgeons.
 He learned about anaesthetic techniques and surgical skills.
 He also got more deeply involved in treatment of people with diabetic foot disease – an increasingly important area as the number of people with diabetes in the population grows.